MxyxCode/code-utils/README.md

 # Code-Utils
 ```
-  All Features have a named file in designs directory which they describe themself
+  All Features have a named file in designs directory which they describe themselves
 ```